INFORMATION REGARDING RELIGIOUS EDUCATION

-For Religious Education this year we are switching to a family model.
+For Religious Education we have a family model.
 We have a series of topics (or modules) to cover over the course of the Year.
 Topics will be covered over the course of an evening.
 Younger students grades 1-6, will be in a class room model.
 Older students and parents will be in a large group presentation.
 The main presentation will be followed by discussion by tables.
 The students are assigned to a table leader by grade and gender.
 This ensures some accountability and allows for some stability in their experience.

 Parents who are not table leaders should also participate in table discussions as adults.
 High school seniors and those who are confirmed are welcome to attend and participate as adults.